uhourri/Software-Evolution-Practical-GitHub-Bots/README.md

-# Software Evolution Practical: GitHub Bots
+# Software Evolution Practical Session: GitHub Bots

 This repository contains materials and scripts for the Software Evolution practical session focused on identifying and analyzing bots in GitHub repositories.